codefeedr/codefeedr/docs/core/buffers.md

 | URI  | The RabbitMQ connection URI. | amqp://localhost:5672 |

 ## Serialization
-Before data is send to a buffer it is serialized first (and deserialized if read out of the buffer).
+Before data is send to a buffer it is serialized first (and deserialized if read from the buffer).
 Currently we offer the following ways of serializing:

 - [JSON](https://www.json.org/)
 - [Kryo](https://github.com/EsotericSoftware/kryo)